12 Types of Tile: All the Different Varieties to Choose From

 Marble is a timeless material that, through the ages, hasn’t lost its synonymity with “luxury”.
 This makes marble a great choice for those who want to add elegance and sophistication to their homes and tile types.

 Marble tiles are one among the natural stone tiles and are available in a range of colors, owing to the variable component materials extracted.
 Marble tiles are also available in a range of finishes, from honed to brushed to tumbled to polished, making them ideal for any room.
+There are many types of marble to choose from.

 Though they’re beautiful, marble tiles are expensive and prone to staining from spills, owing to their porous build.
 This makes them relatively rare, especially as tiles, outdoors.